-Covalo B2B platform was launched as part of an innovation project initiated by Swiss specialty chemicals company Clariant.
+Covalo B2B platform was launched as part of an innovation project initiated by a Swiss specialty chemicals company, Clariant.
 It has become one of the largest search platforms for beauty ingredients, enabling brands to quickly find the right ingredients while helping provide suppliers with the tools and real-time industry insights needed to effectively market products.

-- Conversions goals and tracking implementation
+- Conversion goals and tracking implementation.

-- Keyword research and market analysis
+- Keyword research and market analysis.

-- Google Paid Search and Display Retargeting
+- Google Paid Search and Display Retargeting.

-- Landing Pages and Conversions Optimization
+- Landing Pages and Conversions Optimization.

-Step 1 – Analytics Setup
+Step 1: Analytics Setup

 We helped implement an analytics platform, including landing page conversion tracking and CRM integration.
-We set up our client’s Google Analytics GA4 and Google tag manager account, landing page tracking codes and Hubspot account integration.
+We set up our client’s Google Analytics GA4 and Google tag manager account, landing page tracking codes, and HubSpot account integration.

-Step 2 – Competitive Research
+Step 2: Competitive Research

-Semrush is one of the multiple tools we use to find the google ads keywords used by our clients’ competitors.
+Semrush is one of the multiple tools we use to find the Google Ads keywords used by our clients’ competitors.

-This new structure combined with new ads and long-tail keywords dramatically improved the conversion rate of the overall account
+This new structure, combined with new ads and long-tail keywords, dramatically improved the conversion rate of the overall account

 In terms of best practices, we also made sure the following steps were taken: